Women should receive regular screenings to promote the early detection and treatment of breast cancer.

 While the causes of thyroid cancer are unknown, some risks include:

-- Getting too much radiation around the neck area, especially when you are young
+- Getting too much radiation around the neck area, especially when you are young.

-- Having certain genetic conditions inherited from parents
+- Inheriting certain genetic conditions from parents.

-- Having a hoarse voice
+- Having a hoarse voice.

 Florida Consortium of National Cancer Institute Centers Program

 Florida-based cancer centers are eligible to join if they are recognized by the National Cancer Institute (NCI) as NCI-designated cancer centers, NCI-designated comprehensive cancer centers, or cancer centers working toward achieving NCI designation.

 The three categories of Florida cancer centers to be funded are:

-- NCI-designated cancer center: University of Miami Sylvester Comprehensive Cancer Center
+- NCI-designated cancer center: University of Miami Sylvester Comprehensive Cancer Center.

-- Cancer center working toward achieving NCI designation: University of Florida Health Cancer Center
+- Cancer center working toward achieving NCI designation: University of Florida Health Cancer Center.

-The Biomedical Research Program
+Biomedical Research Program

 In 2001, the Florida Legislature recognized the need to support innovative research conducted in academic and private institutions throughout the state.

-- $10 million for the William B. “Bill Bankhead, Jr., and David Coley Cancer Research Program,
+- $10 million for the William B. “Bill Bankhead, Jr., and David Coley Cancer Research Program.

 - $3 million for the Live Like Bella Pediatric Cancer Research Initiative.